EGR314-S-2026-306/Team306.github.io/docs/Appendix/01-Organization-Information/Append-Organization.md

 Our team will use our main established communication method to remind group members of meetings.
 We will also communicate during class time, assuming all members are present and show up.

-Changes or additional meeting times will require all members to be notifyed.
+Changes or additional meeting times will require all members to be notified.
 Members agree upon a time that fits every persons schedule and aligns with each persons availability.

 Preferred meeting time will depend on each members preference or availability, agreement for format can be determined before scheduled meeting.